+Indulgence is another key attribute of all trips to Malta, something that comes tenfold in the form of the island’s nightlife.
 The summer is primetime for those looking to experience a dynamic and animated nightlife.
-Many of the island’s clubs and bars are located in Buggiba and Paceville, with musical tastes ranging from House to Hip Hop, played by some of the world’s top DJs.
+Many of the island’s clubs and bars are located in Bugibba and Paceville, with musical tastes ranging from house to hip-hop, played by some of the world’s top DJs.
 If you’re suited to something more sophisticated, there are numerous cultural festivals.
 The Malta Arts Festival, Valletta Baroque and the International Jazz Festival all take place over the course of a few months.